C-Undritz/Pattern-Spiel/TESTING.md

 So research provided the new css property 'aspect-ratio' and so the generateGrid function was updated along with the css to create the grid using this.
 Along with using 'max-width', this resulted in a more responsive grid.
-However testing revealed that the grid now did not work in Firefox (it worked in Edge, Chrome and Opera (did not have the opportunity to test Safari at that point)).
-Therefore the aspect-ratio work around using css was used from w3schools.com (https://www.w3schools.com/howto/howto_css_aspect_ratio.asp).
+However testing revealed that the grid now did not work in Firefox (it worked in Edge, Chrome and Opera (did not have the opportunity to test Safari at that point)) due to this being a relatively new css property with a 64.96% usage at the time of writing ([caniuse.com page](https://caniuse.com/?search=aspect-ratio)).
+* *Fix: The aspect-ratio work around using css was used from [w3schools.com](https://www.w3schools.com/howto/howto_css_aspect_ratio.asp).
-This meant that I needed to again define a separate css style for a 3x3 and 4x4 grid (using aspect-ratio this was not necessary) and also use the 'gridSize' variable in the class name for each square generated for the grid to target these styles.
+This meant that I needed to again define a separate css style for a 3x3 and 4x4 grid (using aspect-ratio this was not necessary) and also use the 'gridSize' variable in the class name for each square generated for the grid to target these styles.*

+### generateGrid function not working as expected following aspect-ratio change.
+* Following the change detailed above I had trouble getting the HTML for the grid to build correctly.
+* *Fix: Eventually posted the issue on stackoverflow [here](https://stackoverflow.com/questions/66833813/building-html-using-loops-in-js) where the helpful community on there pointed out that one of my statements needed to be moved up a level into a loop.
+This fixed this issue and the grid generates perfectly.*

 ### Dark mode on Samsung internet.
 * Testing on mobile devices revealed an issue with the display of the games colours when Samsung internet is in dark mode.